mashirochan/pokemon-showdown-bot/README.md

 },
 ```
 Let's say it's a nice, warm summer day and a user is sitting in their basement on PS, chatting in the Tech & Code room, under the username MashiIsCool3327.
 Their rank is ~, and the ```say``` command was used to set ```say``` to #.
 If they were to type "#say Hello" in the chat, the function would first call the ```canUse``` function. ```by```, aka the user, has a rank of ~, which is higher than #, in the ```room```, aka 'techcode', so the function returns ```true```.
 Since ```!true``` is ```false```, the function does not return ```false``` and continues.
 Remember how I told you how to output stuff up above?
 Well the function uses ```this.say``` to output the ```arg```, aka 'Hello', in the ```room```, aka 'techcode'. *Spooky!*

-## Running Your Bot

-To run your bot, you must first install a program called [node.js](https://nodejs.org/download/)